cort0038/mad9013-project-two-page-site/README.md

 <h2>About the project</h2>

-  <p>This website is build using pure HTML and CSS from scratch.
+  <p>This website was built using pure HTML and CSS from scratch.
 The CSS includes the use of flexbox, grids layouts, animations and transitions.</p>

 <h3>Credits</h3>
 <p>Design by <a href='https://adamrobillard.ca/'>Adam Robillard</a>